 “I noticed we’re getting behind on the XYZ project.
 I have a couple of ideas about what we can do.
 Would you be interested in talking about them?”
 Or, “That Monday meeting is rough.
 I feel for you.
 I used to run meetings like that.
 Would you be interested in talking about some meeting management strategies?
 I’d be happy to share what I’ve learned.”

 After you offer to talk (aka, give your opinion), listen and watch the response you get.
-Does the person’s words and body language portray a true “yes, I’d like your opinion” or what seems like an “I’m supposed to say yes” reply?
+Do the person’s words and body language portray a true “yes, I’d like your opinion” or what seems like an “I know I’m supposed to say yes, but I’m really not interested” reply?
 If you get the latter, you’re likely just giving unwanted advice that won’t be heard.
 If that’s the case, let it go.
 But if the person appears generally interested and open, proceed.

 You could also say something like: